-To further confirm this result, we examine the evolution of stickiness to China every century between 221BCE-1,911CE, estimating the following equation where γ_i and γ_t are cell and period fixed effects.
+To further confirm this result, we examine the evolution of stickiness to China every century between 221 BCE-1,911 CE, by estimating the following equation where γ_i and γ_t are cell and period fixed effects.
 Figure 14 presents the coefficients of the interaction terms $\beta_3 \cdot t$ and shows that this coefficient is negative in all periods.
 The results are consistent with the significantly negative effect of the interaction term in the cross-sectional analysis.
-Moreover, the
+Moreover, this interaction becomes increasingly negative over time reflecting the cumulative effect of these forces.